 Candidates then get to experience (through observation) how these leadership skills work within the structure of our own HOC summer camp community and the various job responsibilities and expectations.

 The program is based on a two-week session designed for candidates aged 14/15 who have completed at least grade 9.
-During the first week LITs will participate in camp programming in our Senior Section (choice of Overnight Hockey + Camp, Overnight Camp or Overnight Waterski Program, program cost vary), enjoying all the features and fun HOC has to offer.
+During the first week LITs will participate in camp programming in our Senior Section (choice of Overnight Hockey + Camp, Overnight Ultimate Camp or Overnight Waterski Program, program cost vary), enjoying all the features and fun HOC has to offer.
 As noted above, LITs will complete their First Aid Training during their first week in our Senior Section, for one hour per day.

-During the second week, LIT candidates make the distinct transition from camper to leader.
+During the second week, LIT candidates make a distinct transition from camper to leader.
 They are housed in separate cabins from Senior section campers and their focus shifts from camper to leader.
-The second week consists of in-class leadership sessions, activity assists, practical teaching instruction, journal writing, staff observation assignments and an overnight camp out.
+The second week consists of in-class leadership sessions, activity assists, practical teaching instruction, journal writing, staff observation assignments, and an overnight camp out.